rafi816z/Customer-Churn-Prediction-Dashboard/README.md

 # Customer Churn Prediction Dashboard (Power BI + ML)

+## 🧩 Business Problem

+Telecom companies face high customer churn, which directly impacts recurring revenue and profitability.
+With a churn rate of ~26%, the business lacks a proactive, data-driven way to identify customers who are likely to leave, understand the key drivers behind churn, and estimate the revenue at risk.

+Current retention strategies are largely reactive and applied broadly, leading to inefficient use of discounts and missed opportunities to retain high-value customers.

+This project addresses the problem by using Machine Learning and Power BI to predict customer churn, identify high-risk segments, explain why customers churn, and support data-driven retention and revenue optimization decisions.

+---

+## 🎯 Business Objective

+The objective of this project is to:
+- Predict customer churn probability using Machine Learning
+- Identify high-risk customers early in their lifecycle
+- Understand key churn drivers across contracts, tenure, pricing, and services
+- Estimate revenue at risk due to potential churn
+- Enable scenario-based retention and discount optimization

+This enables the business to shift from reactive churn analysis to proactive, targeted customer retention.

 ## ⭐ Project Overview
 This project integrates **Power BI** with **Machine Learning** to predict customer churn, identify high-risk segments, and assess potential revenue loss.
 Using a Kaggle telecom dataset, an ML model was trained to generate churn probabilities, which were then incorporated into Power BI for interactive visual insights.